kiwi0fruit/open-fonts/README.md

 See best fallback chain for Roboto Mono in the [SugarTeX docs](https://github.com/kiwi0fruit/sugartex#atom-editor-with-full-unicode-support).

-## Best non-free but accessible monospace font is Consolas (by Luc(as) de Groot)
+## Best accessible and ClearType optimized monospace font is Consolas (by Luc(as) de Groot)

+It's also good without ClearType.
 See install instructions and best fallback chain for Consolas in the [SugarTeX docs](https://github.com/kiwi0fruit/sugartex#atom-editor-with-full-unicode-support).

 ## TODO: